mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 **Boggarts, Bugbears, Goblins, Hobgoblins, and Verdan are grouped together as ancestries of a Goblinoid species**, due to their peoples' connections in lore, and in recognition of recent game updates giving many of them the shared "Goblinoid" creature tag and the Fey Ancestry trait.

+**The Dhampir, Ixalan Vampire, and Zendikar Vampire are grouped together as ancestries of a Vampire species**, based on the Dhampir fulfilling a similar archetypal fantasy role and narrative origin as Vampires.

+### Separating

 **The lineages from _Van Richten's Guide to Ravenloft_ are not considered to be ancestries of a common species.** While they have shared mechanics for character creation or conversion, they have no actual shared origin in lore and thus are treated as separate species.

-**The Dhampir is considered to be a Vampire variant**, based on it fulfilling a similar archetypal fantasy role and narrative origin.

 **Species adapted from other species with no connections in lore are listed as separate entries.** This includes the Flamekin from _Lorwyn: First Light_, which uses the Fire Genasi for its traits but is otherwise narratively unrelated to Genasi.
 A footnote will list how these adapted species are mechanically connected to their source species.